 Tap Add Action.

-Tap Choose in the scripting prompt and tap the app you want to launch.
+Tap App and select the app you want the shortcut to open.

 - Tap the text field to give your Home Screen shortcut a name.

-- Your custom app icon will now be on the Home Screen, but you're not done yet.
+- Your custom app icon will now appear on the Home Screen, but you're not done quite yet.

-- Make sure to give your shortcut a name in the Details menu.
+- Make sure to give your shortcut a name in the Create Shortcut screen.

-- Repeat Steps 2-16 for as many icons as you need.
+- Repeat steps 2-18 for as many icons as you need.

 When you have all of your necessary app icons changed, you can now rearrange them as you see fit.
 For even more personalization, you can check out the best home screen customization apps for widgets and take it a step further.

-Just be warned though, once you open your apps with these custom shortcuts, you will see a banner at the top for a brief moment indicating that you essentially launched a shortcut.
+Just be warned, once you open your apps with these custom shortcuts, you will see a banner at the top for a brief moment indicating that you essentially launched a shortcut.
 This is just how it is right now, unfortunately, but at least it goes away by itself after about three seconds, or you can now swipe it away immediately if you prefer.
-It's still a big step up from the previous version, which launched the Shortcuts app first, before taking you to your actual app.
+However, it's still a big step up from the previous version, which launched the Shortcuts app first before taking you to your actual app.

-As you can see, customizing your app icons in iOS 14 is not too hard, but it can be tedious depending on the amount of icons you want to change up.
-Still, it's a relatively easy process, and I'm glad that Apple is starting to open up a little about customization with iOS 14.
-Hopefully we can have an easier way to change app icons in iOS 15.
+As you can see, customizing your app icons in iOS 15 is not too hard, but it can be tedious depending on the number of icons you want to change up.
+Still, it's a relatively straightforward process, and I'm glad that Apple is starting to open up a little about customization.
+Hopefully, we can get a way to change app icons natively in future versions of iOS.